Inferno-0/Vidyalay-Sarathi/README.md

-# Firebase Studio

-This is a NextJS starter in Firebase Studio.
+#Face Recognition Attendance Application

-To get started, take a look at src/app/page.tsx.
+This a Face Recognition Attendance Tracking Application To get started, take a look at src/app/page.tsx.